 Activities most enjoyed in the community and surrounding areas include fishing, camping, swimming, atving, hiking, mountain biking, canoeing, kayaking, boating, picnicking, sightseeing and xc skiing, downhill skiing and snowboarding.

-A few of the more popular activity and sightseeing destinations in the region include Alexander Lookout Park, River Promenade, Riverside Park, Salmon Plaza, Terry Fox Trail and the Mount Carleton and Sugarloaf Provincial Parks.
+A few of the more popular activity and sightseeing destinations in the region include Alexander Lookout Park, Waterfront Promenade, Riverside Park, Salmon Plaza, Terry Fox Trail and the Mount Carleton and Sugarloaf Provincial Parks.

 Some of the attractions, history and cultural venues in Campbelltown, New Brunswick and the surrounding regions to visit include the Restigouche Gallery, the Water Street Murals, Kedgwick Forestry Museum and the Battle of the Restigouche National Historic Site of Canada ( Pointe-à-la-Croix, Quebec).